jvinceller/hexaboard/README.md

 The hexagonal keyboard layout was made by using [this wikipedia article](https://en.wikipedia.org/wiki/Harmonic_table_note_layout).

+Using the app:
+- click on the grey stripes under the keyboard, this enables sound
+- click in (or hover over) the middle of the hexagons to play the note
+- click between the hexagons to play chords
+- change instrument if you wish
+- click on GLISSANDO to switch glissando on or off

 ## Available Scripts

 In the project directory, you can run: